-THM results from 2018 continue to indicate that THMs are not a concern in the distribution system, as the running annual average concentration was 0.029 mg/L, much less than the 0.10 mg/L regulated limit (Table 5).
+THM results from 2019 continue to indicate that THMs are not a concern in the distribution system, as the running annual average concentration was 0.027 mg/L, much less than the 0.10 mg/L regulated limit (Table 5).
 None of the individual samples exceeded half the standard prescribed in Schedule 2 of the Ontario Drinking Water Quality Standards.

-Although HAA results are not reportable until January 1, 2020, results from the 8 samples collected in 2018 indicate that HAAs are not a concern in the distribution system, as HAAs were less than the method detection limit of 5.3 μg/L (Table 5).
+While the City has been sampling for HAA's since January 1, 2017, the results are not reportable until January 1, 2020.
+However, results from the five (5) samples collected in 2019 continue to indicate that HAA's are not a concern in the distribution system.
+HAAs were below detection limits in four of the samples, and in the one sample where HAA's were detected, the level was only 0.0131 mg/L, much less than the 0.08 mg/L regulated limit (Table 5).

-In 2018, there were four (4) reportable adverse water quality incidents.
-Three (3) adverse results were due to the presence of total coliforms, along with E.coli in one (1) occasion.
+In 2019, there were three (3) reportable adverse water quality incidents.
+Two (2) adverse results were due to the presence of total coliforms.
 The final adverse result was due to a free chlorine level less than 0.05 mg/L. Details about the adverse samples are discussed below.